home-assistant/addons/mariadb/README.md

 ## Home Assistant Configuration

 MariaDB will be used by the `recorder` and `history` components within Home Assistant.
-For more information about setting this up, see the [MariaDB][mariadb-hass] documentation for Home Assistant.
+For more information about setting this up, see the [recorder integration][mariadb-ha-recorder] documentation for Home Assistant.

 Example Home Assistant configuration: